Author: Melissa A. Silver, XpertHR Legal Editor

 Employers should not conceal any changes to the Form I-9, even if the employer was fixing a mistake.
 If the employer tries to hide the changes made, it could expose itself to potential liability.

-Discovering Missing Form I-9s.
+Discovering Missing I-9 Forms.
 Similarly, if an audit reveals that a Form I-9 is missing for an employee then the employer should provide another Form I-9 to the employee to be completed.
 Employers should not back date the new Form I-9.
 Instead, employers should draft a memorandum to be placed in the employee's file explaining why a new Form I-9 needed to be completed.